onqtam/headjack/src/cryptohistory.md

 The highest standards of history are permanence and authenticity

+> "We're in the stage where ML model-generated text is going to accelerate the rate of data accumulating on the internet and lower the average quality.
+This data deluge will degrade trust and user experience across a variety of platforms, increasing pressure on moderation and curation.
+Combine these trends with accelerating progress in AI and it will be near impossible for one individual to track the changes happening in their own information ecosystem." - [GPT4: The quiet parts and the state of ML](https://robotic.substack.com/p/gpt4-review?utm_source=twitter&utm_campaign=auto_share&r=68gy5#:~:text=We%27re%20in%20the,own%20information%20ecosystem.)

+> "I have been to the darkest corners of government, and what they fear is light." - [Edward Snowden](https://www.azquotes.com/quote/577721)

+the future of status and prestige is authentic computable context & reputation on top of immutable cryptohistory

 - point: with AI being democratized - authenticity & a ledger of record will be more important than ever.

 > "If the news is fake, imagine history" - [@AmuseChimp](https://twitter.com/naval/status/1322646025811554304)